 Add-Ins (Use Restraint, or Don’t)

-- Hot sauce: A few dashes wakes everything up without making it “spicy.”
+- Hot sauce: A few dashes wakes everything up without being “spicy.”

 - Onion powder: More rounded than garlic powder, quietly addictive.